Do narcissists treat their ex like a stinky bag of trash?

 These are the five most common ways they treat their ex-partners:

-Narcissists are known to love-bomb during the early phase of an affair, as well as around a breakup.
-The idea is to flood the other person with gestures of love and regain control over them.
+Narcissists are known to love-bomb during the early phase of an affair, around a breakup, and after a breakup.

 If they suspect you are about to split up with them, they may abruptly ghost you and never give you closure.
 They will leave you hanging, to suffer the pain of ambiguity.